pods-framework/pods-seo/readme.txt

 * Adds Advanced Content Types to XML Sitemaps
 * Adds option to choose which Advanced Content Types will be included in XML Sitemaps (Pod must have a Detail Page URL set)

+Pods-SEO is designed for use with Pods Advanced Content Types.
+Other Pods content types integrate with WordPress SEO and other SEO plugins automatically.
+For more information on SEO and Pods Advanced Content Types please see [this tutorial](http://pods.io/?p=179774) or [this screencast](http://pods.io/?p=179974).

 We're looking in the future at integrating with other features from WordPress SEO and integrating with other plugins too.

 == Installation ==